+NOIGH DETIDENT DI ANI Tilloo digit

-A Name of plan NOKIA RETIREMENT PLAN B Three-digit plan number (PN)) 007 · C Plan sponsor's name as shown on line 2a of Form 5500 NOKIA OF AMERICA CORPORATION D Employer Identification Number (EIN) 22-3408857 Part Asset and Liability Statement the line ben rent value of plan assets and liabilities at the beginning and end of the plan value of the plan's interest in a commingled fund containing the assets of ms 1c(9) through 1c(14).
-Do not enter the value of that portion of an insurance fit at a future date.
+NOKIA RETIREMENT PLAN plan number (PN) • 007

+C Plai n sponsor's name as shown on line 2a of Form 5500 D Employer Identifica ation Number (F EIN)

+OF AMERICA CORPORATION 22-3408857 anon rambor (E •/

+Part Asset and Liability Statement

+the line ber rent value of plan assets and liabilities at the beginning and end of the plan value of the plan's interest in a commingled fund containing the assets of mes 1c(9) through 1c(14).
+Do not enter the value of that portion of an insurance aft at a future date.
 Round off amounts to the nearest dollar.
-MTIAs, Combined in the complete lines 1d and 1e.
-See nore than one se contract whi CTs, PSAs, ar plan on a ich guaran line-by-line basis unless tees, during this plan yea the value is reportable on ar, to pay a specific dollar Assets (a) B eginning of Year (b) End of Year a Tota al noninterest-bearing cash 1a b Red ceivables (less allowance for doubtful accounts): (1) Employer contributions 1b(1) (2) Participant contributions 1b(2) (3) Other 1b(3) 1000 0 neral investments: Interest-bearing cash (include money market accounts & certificates of deposit) 1c(1) (2) U.S. Government securities 1c(2) (3) Corporate debt instruments (other than employer securities): (A) Preferred 1c(3)(A) (B) All other 1c(3)(B) (4) Corporate stocks (other than employer securities): (A) Preferred 1c(4)(A) (B) Common 1c(4)(B) (5) Partnership/joint venture interests 1c(5) (6) Real estate (other than employer real property) 1c(6) (7) Loans (other than to participants) 1c(7) (8) Participant loans 1c(8) (9) Value of interest in common/collective trusts 1c(9) 501000 176000 (10 Value of interest in pooled separate accounts 1c(10) (11 Value of interest in master trust investment accounts 1c(11) 157380000 166621000 • Value of interest in 103-12 investment entities 1c(12) 1c(13) (14 funds) Value of funds held in insurance company general account (unallocated 1c(14)
+MTIAs, Coll 1i.
+CCTs, PSAs, and 103-12 IEs also do not complete lines 1d and 1e.
+See nore than one ce contract wh CTs, PSAs, a plan on a l nich guarant and 103-12 l line-l tees by-line basis unless , during this plan ye s the value is repear, to pay a spe oortable on ecific dollar

+Assets (a) Be egini ning of Year (b) End (of Year

+a Tot al noninterest-bearing cash 1a

+b Red ceivables (less allowance for doubtful accounts):

+(1)) Employer contributions 1b(1)

+(2 Participant contributions 1b(2)

+(3)) Other 1b(3)

+neral investments:

+(1) Interest-bearing cash (include money market accounts & certificates of deposit) 1c(1)

+(2 U.S. Government securities 1c(2)

+(3) Corporate debt instruments (other than employer securities):

+(A) Preferred 1c(3)(A)

+(B) All other 1c(3)(B)

+(4 Corporate stocks (other than employer securities):

+(A) Preferred 1c(4)(A)

+(B) Common 1c(4)(B)

+(5 Partnership/joint venture interests 1c(5)

+funds) (14) Value of funds held in insurance company general account (unallocated